debitech/finiata-pokedex/README.md

 ### Notes:
 * For data about Pokemon, the source of truth is the Pokemon API.
 For images, please use what you think is best.
 * Expect low traffic of ~2 requests per second.
-* Users will access the site on modern desktop devices only.
+* Users will access the site on modern devices only, no need to think about legacy browsers.
 * A simple sanity check test exists in spec/app_spec.rb.
 Please test your code.
 * If you need clarification on any of these points (where you would normally check in with product), please make a decision yourself and note down what the assumption you made was.